-Gayle Brennan Spencer migrated from Virginia to San Antonio more than 30 years ago, equipped with a degree in international relations hampered by French as a second language.
+Gayle Brennan Spencer migrated from Virginia to San Antonio 40 years ago, equipped with a degree in international relations hampered by French as a second language.
 Following major stints of time with the Paseo del Rio Association creating such meaningful San Antonio traditions as the Mud Festival, she departed to make her living on the computer as a freelance writer.
-During the past decade, the majority of her writing and design work was for nonprofit organizations.
+The majority of her writing and design work was for nonprofit organizations.

 To complement Gayle’s midlife forays into producing historic fiction and postcard art, her husband Lamar plays lead guitar in a blues band – After Midnight Blues Band.